trendyminds/blacksmith/README.md

 ## 📦 Install

-1. Deploy Blacksmith to your Forge server
+1. Deploy the Blacksmith Laravel application to your Forge server
 2. Setup the required `.env` variables:

 ```env